-Tennessee - We must sall annot auce to a resultant of 10,000 worth of she worth pot inducting from its formating of aucomoties).
-Tennessee - We must sall annot infinition of \$15,000 worth of she worth pot inducting source form residers for Tennessee.
-In addition, investors who reside in the state of Tennessee must have either (i) a minimum annual gross income of \$100,000 and a minimum net worth of \$100,000 or (ii) a minimum net worth of \$600,000 exclusive of home, home furnishings and automobile.
-Additionally, Tennessee residents' investm must not exceed 10% of their liquid net worth. idents' investment
+Tennessee - We must sell a minimum of \$15,000,000 worth of shares before accepting subscriptions from residents of Tennessee.
+In addition, investors who reside in the state of Tennessee must have either (i) a minimum annual gross income of \$100,000 and a minimum net worth of \$100,000 or (ii) a minimum net worth of \$500,000 exclusive of home, home furnishings and automobile.
+Additionally, Tennessee residents' investment must not exceed 10% of their liquid net

-Texas - Investors who reside in the state of Texas must have either (i) a minimum of \$100,000 annual gross income and a liquid net worth \$100,000 or (i) a liquid net worth of \$250,000 irrespective of gross annual income.
-Additionally, a Texas investor's total investment in HMS Is Fund, hc. shall not exceed 10% of his or her liquid net worth.
-For his purpose, quid net worth of the membrane constraints and the state of the state of
+Texas - Investors who reside in the state of Texas must have either (i) a minimum of \$100,000 annual gross income and a liquid net worth of \$100,000 or (ii) a liquid net worth of \$260,000 irrespective of gross annual income.
+Additionally, a Texas investor's total investment in HMS income Fund, Inc. shall not exceed 10% of his or her liquid net worth.
+For this purpose, liquid net worth is determined exclusive of home, home furnishings and automobiles.

-Vermont - Investors who reside in the state of Vermont must have either (i) a minimum of \$100,000 annual gross income and a liquid net worth of \$200,000 r (i) a liquid net worth of \$250,000 inrespective of gross annual income.
-Additionally, a Vermont investor's total investment in HMS froom Fund, inc. shall not exceed 10% of his or her liquid net worth.
-For this purpose, liquid net worth is determined exclusive of home, home turnishings and automobiles.
+Vermont - Investors who reside in the state of Vermont must have either (i) a minimum of \$100,000 annual gross income and a liquid net worth of \$100,000 or (ii) a liquid net worth of \$250,000 irrespective of gross annual income.
+Additionally, a Vermont investor's total investment in HMS income Fund, inc. shall not exceed 10% of his or her liquid net worth.
+For this purpose, liquid net worth is determined exclusive of home, home furnishings and automobiles.

-and autonouse.
-We interpretent the Foregoing REPRESENTATIONS As A DEFENSE IN ANY SUBSEQUENT LITIGATION WHERE SUCH ASSERTION WOULD BE RELEVANT.
-WE HAVE THE RIGHT TO ACCEPT OF REJECT THIS SUBSCRIPTION IN WHOLE OF IN PART, SO LONG AS SUCH PARTIAL ACCEPTANCE OR REJECTION DOES NOT FESULT IN AN INVESTIMENT OF LESS THAN THE MINIMUM ANOUNT SPECIFIED IN THE PROSPECTUS.
-AS USED ABOVE.
-THE SINGULAR INCLUDES THE PLURAL IN ALL RESPECTS IF SHARES ARE ENNG ACOUNTED BY MORE THAN ONE PRESON, THIS USED/RIPTION ADDRESS THE PLURAL IN ALL RESPECTS IF SHARES ARE ENNG ACOUNTED BY MORE THAN ONE PRESON, THIS USED/RIPTION ADDRESS THE PLURAL IN ALL RESPECTS IF SHARES ARE ENNG ACOUNTED BY MORE ACCORDANCE WITH, THE LAWS OF THE STATE OF NEW YORK WITHOUT GIVING EFFECT TO THE PRINCIPLES OF CONFLICT OF LAWS.
-By executing this Subscription Agreement, the subscriber is not waiving any rights under federal or state law
+WE INTEND TO ASSERT THE FOREGOING REPRESENTATIONS AS A DEFENSE IN ANY SUBSEQUENT LITIGATION WHERE SUCH ASSERTION WOULD BE RELEVANT.
+WE HAVE THE RIGHT TO ACCEPT OR REJECT THIS SUBSCRIPTION IN WHOLE OR IN PART, SO LONG AS SUCH PARTIAL ACCEPTANCE OR REJECTION DOES NOT RESULT IN AN INVESTMENT OF LESS THAN THE MINIMUM AMOUNT SPECIFIED IN THE PROSPECTUS.
+AS USED ABOVE, THE SINGULAR INCLUDES THE PLURAL IN ALL RESPECTS IF SHARES ARE BEING ACQUIRED BY MORE THAN ONE PERSON, THIS SUBSCRIPTION AGREEMENT AND ALL RIGHTS HEREUNDER SHALL BE GOVERNED BY, AND INTERPRETED IN ACCORDANCE WITH, THE LAWS OF THE STATE OF NEW YORK WITHOUT GIVING EFFECT TO THE PRINCIPLES OF CONFLICT OF LAWS.

+By executing this Subscription Agreement, the subscriber is not waiving any rights under federal or state law.